northeastern-rc/rc-public-documentation/docs/source/glossary.rst

    InfiniBand (IB)
       A high-speed networking technology commonly used in HPC clusters.
 It provides high bandwidth and low latency communication between nodes in the cluster, facilitating fast data transfer for parallel processing.

+   Interactive Job
+   An interactive job lets you interact directly with a compute node in real-time.
+This is helpful for testing, debugging, or running applications that require user input.
+When you submit an interactive job, you gain access to a shell on the compute node, where you can execute commands and run scripts just as you would on your local machine.
+This is particularly helpful for iterative testing and development tasks that benefit from immediate feedback and adjustments.

    Job
       A set of computations a user submits to the HPC cluster for execution.